 Part 2: Into the research rabbit hole

-Like I said, I have to start somewhere and Google is right there, so of course I’m going to use it.
+Depending on the quality of the brief and topic complexity I spend hours, sometimes days, gathering everything I need.
+My first research port of call?
+Google.
+Like I said, I have to start somewhere and Google is right there, so I use it.

-In this early research phase I’m looking for four different things:
+In this early research phase I’m thinking about 4 things.

-- The right language and keywords, especially when writing for an unfamiliar industry.
-I’m testing to see what search terms deliver relevant results.
+- Finding the right language and keywords, especially when writing for an unfamiliar industry.
+I’m testing to see what search terms deliver relevant results and understand how the audience refer to the products, services and topics that I need to discuss.

 Part 3: OMG!
 There’s so much to learn!

 The third phase is hectic and where most of my research time is spent.
-It’s where I start making connections between what I’ve got so far and find any gaps in my research, which are likely to be gaps in my knowledge.
+I start making connections between what I’ve got so far and any gaps in my knowledge.

-It’s usually fine to do all this under my own steam.
-The only circumstance when it becomes tricky as a copywriter is if a client Non-Disclosure Agreement (NDA) is involved.
-When this is the case clients should really provide all the research needed, or be prepared to follow up leads on my behalf.
+Contacting sources and disclosing details about the project is usually fine.
+It only gets tricky if a client Non-Disclosure Agreement (NDA) is involved.
+When this is the case, your client should provide all the research needed or be prepared to follow up leads on your behalf.

 Some clients say go ahead.
 Other times they’d rather I didn’t.
 But if you don’t ask, you’ll never know.